brev/numenta-web/packages/numenta.com/pages/blog/2017/03/03/htm-school.md

 attempt to make HTM Theory more accessible by breaking it down into bite-sized, 15-20 minute episodes filled with stories, examples and illustrations.
-The series is designed to be viewed in order, starting with a high level overview in Episode zero.
+The series is designed to be viewed in order, starting with a high level overview in Episode 0.
 From there, Matt lays out core components of the theory, one episode at a time: from how we represent information to how we learn spatial patterns.